lingui/js-lingui/docs/tutorials/cli.rst

    Compiling message catalogs…
    Done!

-Locale dir now contains source catalogs (``messages.json``) and compiled ones (``messages.js``).
+The 'Locale' dir now contains the source catalogs (``messages.json``) and the compiled ones (``messages.js``).

 Cleaning up obsolete messages
 =============================

-By default, ::`extract` command merges messages extracted from source files with existing message catalogs.
-This is safe as we don't accidentaly loose translated messages.
+By default, the ::`extract` command merges messages extracted from source files with the existing message catalogs.
+This is safe as we won't accidentally lose translated messages.

-However, soon or later some messages will be removed from source.
-We can use ``--clean`` option to clean up our message catalogs::
+However, sooner or later some messages will be removed from the source.
+We can use the ``--clean`` option to clean up our message catalogs::

    lingui extract --clean